netscaler/netscaler-observability-exporter/docs/deploy-coe.md

 ![Zipkin](../media/zipkin-ui.png)

 This image shows a trace created for a request in Zipkin.
-You can see that multiple microservices are invoked to serve a single request and spans for each microservice is created.
+You can see that multiple microservices are invoked to serve a single request and spans for each microservice are created.
 The time taken to process a request on each microservice is displayed.
 Spans starting with `k8s_*` are created for Citrix ADC CPX and other spans are for back end web servers.

-### Verify Citrix Observability Exporter transaction support
+### Verify Citrix ADC Observability Exporter transaction support

-This example shows how to verify a Citrix Observability Exporter deployment with Elasticsearch as the transaction endpoint.
+This example shows how to verify a Citrix ADC Observability Exporter deployment with Elasticsearch as the transaction endpoint.

-You must complete the following steps before performing the steps in this example:
+Complete the following steps before performing the steps in this example:

-- Deploy Citrix Observability Exporter with Elasticsearch as the transaction endpoint.
+- Deploy Citrix ADC Observability Exporter with Elasticsearch as the transaction endpoint.
-- Deploy Citrix ADC CPX with Citrix Observability Exporter support enabled
+- Deploy Citrix ADC CPX with Citrix ADC Observability Exporter support enabled

-Once you deploy Citrix Observability Exporter and Citrix ADC CPX perform the following steps:
+Once you deploy Citrix ADC Observability Exporter and Citrix ADC CPX perform the following steps:

 1. Deploy a sample web application using the [webserver-es.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/elasticsearch/webserver-es.yaml) file.
 This sample web application is added as a service in the Ingress.

         kubectl create -f webserver-es.yaml

-1. Create a host entry for the web application in Citrix ADC CPX hosts file and map it to the IP address of the Kubernetes master node for DNS resolution.
+1. Create a host entry for the web application in Citrix ADC CPX hosts file.
+Map it to the IP address of the Kubernetes master node for DNS resolution.

         www.samplewebserver.com ip-address